Eyepan/Scoopyman/README.md

 This is a PACMAN like wrapper for SCOOP package manager written in Python in Windows 10.

 Please check out my C++ scoopman repo from https://github.com/Eyepan/scoopman since it is the most updated.
-And please check out PACAPTR https://github.com/rami3l/pacaptr which is written in Rust, and honestly is coded better than me
+And please check out PACAPTR https://github.com/rami3l/pacaptr which is written in Rust, and honestly is coded better than this.

-That being said follow these instructions if you still want to use this
+With that being said follow these instructions if you still want to use this repo:
-# MAKE SURE YOU ARE RUNNING AS AN ADMIN TO USE THE INSTALL SCRIPT
+## MAKE SURE YOU ARE RUNNING AS AN ADMIN TO USE THE INSTALL SCRIPT

 # INSTALL INSTRUCTIONS

 You can either install using the made script, or you can build and install on your own.

-I would honestly prefer the latter since I am not that good when it comes to ps1 scripting.
-But you can do the 1st method if you know what you are doing.
-And please make sure to read the ps1 file before doing anything

 1. For the ps1 script
 Open up an Elevated Powershell by Pressing Win + X and then A